How the mbira — an instrument with a complicated history in Zimbabwe — found a following in Western Canada

 "Sometimes we don't value the things that we should value, the things that are ours," he said.
 "We really should take more pride and more ownership of what is ours, what belongs to us."

-Tanara McLean is a producer and journalist at CBC Edmonton.
+Tanara McLean is an award-winning producer and journalist based at CBC Edmonton.
 She grew up in Red Deer and has spent her entire career in Alberta, working in print, radio and television.
-Tanara has produced several documentaries for The Doc Project, including 'I've been dealing with Megans my whole life' - real talk on being a young black woman in Canada.
+Tanara has produced several documentaries for The Doc Project, including This woman's newfound family is a houseful of strangers in the fight of their lives.

 This documentary was edited by Veronica Simmonds and Acey Rowe.